nestorjhernandezm/mastermind-game/README.md

 ~/mastermind-game$ g++ -std=c++11 *.cpp -o main.o
 ```

-The compiling should generate a "main.o" binary file in ~/mastermind-game
+The compiling should generate a `main.o` binary executable file in
+`~/mastermind-game`:

 3) To run the file simply type:
 ```